ReginaAgunod/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+1) .forEach: preforms a function for each item in an array and is basically the same as (let i=arry.length; i > 0; i--) .map: Clones the array, each item preforms a fuction and returns the cloned array, leaving the orignal alone.

 2. Explain the difference between a callback and a higher order function.

+2) Callback: A fuction that passes through another fuction as an argument to another fuction.
+   Higher-order: Return fuctions / take in a fuction as an argument.

 3. What is closure?

+3) A mix of fuctions that are grouped together and have reference to the surrounding state

 4. Describe the four rules of the 'this' keyword.

+4) is in reference to:
+   Window objects if in a global scope
+   Anything inside () with a .call(), .bind(), or .apply() An object being created if inside a constructor
+   . after a .this then refering to an object and fuction is a method

 5. Why do we need super() in an extended class?

+5) They give access to parent class methods/ properties.

 ### Task 1 - Project Set up